mtimkovich/slippi-db/README.md

 ## Win conditions
 * You finished with more stocks than your opponent
 * You finished with the same amount of stocks but a lower percent than your opponent **or**
-* Your opponent LRA-Start quit the match.
+* Your opponent LRA-Start quit the match.*

 Otherwise, it's considered a loss.
-Win conditions are ignored and a loss is counted if you LRA-Start quit the match.
-Matches shorter than 30 seconds or with no deaths are never counted.
+Win conditions are ignored and a loss is counted if you LRA-Start quit the match.* Matches shorter than 30 seconds or with no deaths are never counted.

+*LRA-Start detection is currently disabled due to inaccurate results.
+If someone quits, current stocks and percents are used.

 ## Run from source
 Requires Node.js and npm.